Skip navigation

 Others will find relief working with an exercise physiologist, chiropractor, nutritionist, occupational therapist, or osteopath.
 As migraine is a complex condition that every individual experiences differently, you need to find the right combination of therapies that work for you.

 We all have moments of desperation when we are willing to try anything for some relief.
-Try to protect yourself by never making the decision to do or try anything without discussing it with your doctor first, and don’t buy things when severely affected by a migraine attack.
+Try to protect yourself by never deciding to do or try anything without discussing it with your doctor first, and don’t buy things when severely affected by a migraine attack.